-The Indigenous ACE Program provides courses that will allow students the opportunity to learn about and use lean start-up methodology to understand target audiences.
+The Indigenous ACE Program offers courses that will give students the opportunity to learn about and use lean start-up methodology to understand target audiences.
 Students will also have the opportunity to learn research techniques, gain experience, and validate a sustainable business model.
 Additionally, I-ACE Program educators work with students to develop a marketing plan for reaching customers.

 The 8S's of I-ACE

 The Indigenous ACE Program uses the 8S model to help prospective entrepreneurs earn their wings through personal and professional development, bringing the traditional Indigenous culture together with a new business start-up.

 This image signifies the eight stages, or 8S, of the Indigenous ACE Program.
 The left loop focuses on the individual, with the blue-hearted eagle at its core.
 The right loop focuses on what individuals can do as they develop their business.

 Upon the completion of each course, students receive a certificate representing their accomplishments.
 Each certificate corresponds to the eagle, with the final two stages symbolizing flight as students launch their businesses.

 Your Eagle Spirit

 The eagle's spirit certificate signifies that a student has looked within to discover their entrepreneurial identity.
 With their eagle spirit, they are ready to look outwards.